The Ultimate Guide to Sustainable Travel

 • Certified Hotels: Look for certifications like Green Key, LEED, or EarthCheck, which indicate a commitment to sustainable practices.

-• Local Stays: Choose locally-owned hotels, guesthouses, or eco-lodges like the Daintree Ecolodge or EcoBeach Resort (This resort shares the beach as Barnhill Station).
-These accommodations are more likely to reinvest in the community and use resources responsibly.
+• Local Stays: Choose locally-owned hotels, guesthouses, or eco-lodges.
+Consider staying at places like the Daintree Ecolodge or EcoBeach Resort.
+(EcoBeach Resort shares the beach with Barnhill Station).These accommodations are more likely to reinvest in the community and use resources responsibly.

-Reducing Carbon Footprint While Traveling
+Reducing Carbon Footprint While Travelling

 • Public Transport: Use trains, buses, or bikes instead of renting cars or taking taxis.
 Public transport is often more energy-efficient and offers a more immersive travel experience.